 Helmut Schmidt Fellowship

-The Helmut Schmidt Fellow will examine a number of themes related to how the roles of Germany and the United States in Europe and the world are evolving, as well as the implications of these developments for bilateral and wider transatlantic relations, for the future of Europe, and for global affairs.
-The ZEIT-Stiftung and GMF invite proposals for research on one or more of the following questions:
+The Helmut Schmidt fellow will examine several themes related to how the roles of Germany and the United States in Europe and the world are evolving, as well as the implications of these developments for bilateral and wider transatlantic relations, for the future of Europe, and for global affairs.

-We seek an individual who has excelled in academia, policy, and/or journalism and is committed to studying and/or advancing the transatlantic relationship and/or European integration.
-Senior academics, think tankers, and journalists based in Germany applying for this position are expected to have a strong publication record and regular high-level media exposure.
+We seek a German individual who has excelled in academia, policy, and/or journalism and is committed to studying and/or advancing the transatlantic relationship and/or European integration.
+Senior academics, think tankers, and journalists applying for this position must be based in Germany and are expected to have a strong publication record and regular high-level media exposure.
 Policymakers applying for the fellowship are expected to have a proven record in advancing European integration and/or transatlantic relations and the readiness to engage actively in the policy debate on European and transatlantic issues.

 How to Apply